 References are required from three persons who, in the opinion of the applicant, will give an informed critical assessment of the applicant and make statements regarding the applicant's character, qualities and academic capabilities.

 Select applicants will be invited for interview.
 Our interviews are structured, standardized 45-minute interviews with a panel of three: one physician, one senior medical student, and one community representative.
+Each candidate who is invited for interview is required to complete a short written component to the interview where they are asked to read and summarize a passage according to instructions.

 The Schulich School of Medicine & Dentistry reserves the right to deny admission to any applicant whose facility in written and spoken English is judged to be inadequate.